-• Streets Ahead - £0.5m: the planned Council investment in the Streets Ahead programme will increase by £0.5m as planned.
-This consists of

-- contract inflation of £0.8m and a reduction in repayments to borrowing for the programme of £0.3m. - Pay strategy £2.4m: this covers the expected costs of staff salary increments for 2021/22.
+- Streets Ahead £0.5m: the planned Council investment in the Streets Ahead programme will increase by £0.5m as planned. - Pay strategy £2.4m: this covers the expected costs of staff salary increments for 2021/22.
 This figure excludes a provision funded by Portfolios to cover a possible cost of living increase. - Heart of the City 2 £0.6m: there is a planned reduction in rental income for the project, which will require additional budget support.
 However, this reduced rental income is a result of plans to sell Block D, which delivers a considerable capital financing saving as detailed in the corporate savings section above. - 64.
-The figures in Table 8 demonstrate that, subject to Full Council approval, the People Portfolio with its social care responsibilities will see significant investment of £25.0m in addition to £4.9m of extra ASC Grant.
-This is the fourth successive year of investment totalling approximately £83m, the equivalent to a 10% year on year increase when compared to its net revenue budget. - 65.
-The net £25.0m increase in the People portfolio budget understates the scale of the challenge facing the Council's social care services and is also predicated upon the Portfolio's ability to deliver £9.7m worth of savings for 2021/22. - This level of additional funding has only been possible due the Council's 66. difficult decision to increase council tax, including the Adult Social Care precept.
+The figures in Table 8 demonstrate that, subject to Full Council approval, the People Portfolio with its social care responsibilities will see significant investment of £29.3m in addition to £4.9m of extra ASC Grant.
+This is the fourth successive year of investment totalling approximately £88m, the equivalent to a 11% year on year increase when compared to its net revenue budget. - 65.
+The net £29.3m increase in the People portfolio budget understates the scale of the challenge facing the Council's social care services and is also predicated upon the Portfolio's ability to deliver £9.7m worth of savings for 2021/22.

+- 66. This level of additional funding has only been possible due the Council's difficult decision to increase council tax, including the Adult Social Care precept.
 The Council has had to balance the extra costs to Sheffield taxpayers from the increase, with the need to protect its social care services to its most vulnerable residents. - 67.
 As well as lobbying for improved funding, SCC will need to remain resolute in delivering its strategic plans but also flexible in response to new or changing demands. - 68.
-Whilst increased funds have been provided by Government for Social Care (through the Social Care Grant) for 2021/22, these additional funds will not compensate for the larger national funding cuts imposed over the previous decade. - Should no new investment from Central Government be forthcoming after 69.
-2021/22 and into the medium term, the Portfolio, and therefore the Council, is likely to become reliant on temporary funding sources such as reserves.

-- 70. The Place Portfolio has pressures of £20.1m for 2021/22.
+Whilst increased funds have been provided by Government for Social Care (through the Social Care Grant) for 2021/22, these additional funds will not compensate for the larger national funding cuts imposed over the previous decade. - 69.
+Should no new investment from Central Government be forthcoming after 2021/22 and into the medium term, the Portfolio, and therefore the Council, is likely to become reliant on temporary funding sources such as reserves. - 70.
+The Place Portfolio has pressures of £20.1m for 2021/22.
 Most of these pressures, £14.1m, are hoped to be short term as a result of the Coronavirus pandemic.
 These pressures, the majority of which result from reduced income across the portfolio, including leisure services, have therefore been matched to the one-off funding provided by Government as part of the Local Government Settlement.
 The lasting effects of the pandemic on these income streams is not yet known.
 If income does not recover to pre-Covid levels and/or the Government provides no further funding, this loss of income will pose a financial risk in the medium term. - 71.
 If we ignore the impact the pandemic on the Place portfolio budget pressures, the underlying budget gap is approximately £1.4m.
 This is the remaining pressure of £6.0m versus £4.6m of proposed savings. - 72.
 Resources portfolio has a small budget gap for 2021/22 of £0.7m.
 This gap is predominantly the result of additional costs in relation to ICT support for remote working.
 It is anticipated that this investment will be more than offset in the coming years, as the Council rationalises its office accommodation in light of more flexible working practices.